-- A compelling medical or academic reason is required for leaving a program early.
+• A compelling medical or academic reason is required for leaving a program early.
 You should consult first with your program provider's staff, and then with the Center for Global Study and Engagement (contact details are on the inside of the front cover of this handbook).
-The Center for Global Study and Engagement will notify your class dean about your change in status. - Whenever possible, students should complete the semester that has already begun.
-Students risk not receiving credit if they withdraw from a program mid-semester before completing scheduled instruction and examinations.
+The Center for Global Study and Engagement will notify your class dean about your change in status.